Permafrost/Tundra/README.md

 * `$string.x` is the datetime string to be compared to `$string.y`.
 * `$string.y` is the datetime string to be compared to `$string.x`.
-* `$case.insensitive?` is a boolean flag indicating if the string comparison should ignore case differences.
-Defaults to false.
+* `$insensitive.case?` is a boolean flag indicating if the string comparison should ignore case differences.
+Defaults to `false`.
+* `$insensitive.whitespace?` is a boolean flag indicating if the string comparison should ignore whitespace differences.
+  Defaults to `false`.

 #### Outputs: